How To Apply

 An enhanced Disclosure and Barring Service check (DBS) is required for entry to Initial Teacher Training.
 We ask applicants to confirm that they agree to a check by the Disclosure and Barring Service.

 - If you have a degree that is not directly relevant to the subject that you want to teach do not be put off!
-Every year we successfully train people to become outstanding teachers with a wide variety of degrees – we do this using the Subject Knowledge Enhancement SKE) courses provided by Tes.
+Every year we successfully train people to become outstanding teachers with a wide variety of degrees – we do this using the Subject Knowledge Enhancement (SKE) courses provided by Tes.
+For example, you may have a degree in Accounting and want to train to teach Maths, or perhaps a degree in Engineering and want to teach Physics.
+An SKE will help equip you with the relevant knowledge of the curriculum to do so, and will help to refresh your subject knowledge if your degree is from a few years back!

 - If you cannot evidence your GCSEs or degree by way of a certificate, you must find or re-order them asap.
 Entry to the teaching profession will not be permitted without them, and we may not be able to interview you until we see them.